A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 V

-Vision Disability: In the ACS, individuals who indicated "yes" when asked if they were "blind
+Vision Disability: In the ACS, individuals who indicated "yes" when asked if they were "blind or ... [had] serious difficulty seeing even when wearing glasses."

-Vocational Rehabilitation (VR): Services offered to individuals with mental or physical disabilities.
+Vocational Rehabilitation (VR): Employment services offered to individuals with mental or physical disabilities.
 These services are designed to enable participants to attain skills, resources, attitudes, and expectations needed to compete in the interview process, get a job, and keep a job.
 These services may also help an individual retrain for employment after an injury or mental disorder has disrupted previous employment.

 Back to top